NaomiRozenberg/unit2_repo/Project/README.md

 <img width="617" alt="Screenshot 2023-12-14 at 13 16 23" src="https://github.com/NaomiRozenberg/unit2_repo/assets/144768397/dce5fd96-f570-4f5b-a99a-cee9d7c4c6bc">

-This is the graph generated using the code above.
+**Fig.8** is the graph generated using the code above.
 The linear equation for the indoor temperature is y=23.89